-Place hands on floor or table top with fingers pointing backwards toward your body.
+Place hands on a table top (left) or floor (right) with fingers pointing backwards toward your body.
 Gently and slowly lean forward with elbows straight, placing increased weight on your wrists to perform the stretch.
 You should feel a gentle stretch from your wrist to the inside of your elbow and forearm.
 Hold stretch for 20 seconds, relax and repeat.

-FITNESS EXERCISES: Perform 2-3 times per week
+Elbow Fitness Exercises: Perform 2-3 times per week